TileDB-Inc/archived-TileDB-CLI-Python/README.md

 ### cloud
 * array
-    * register: Register an array located at uri to the TileDB cloud service.
+    * register: Register an array to the TileDB cloud service.
-    * deregister: Deregister an array located at uri to the TileDB cloud service.
+    * deregister: Deregister an array to the TileDB cloud service.
 This does not physically delete the array.
 It will remain in your bucket.
 All access to the array and could metadata will be removed.
-    * share: Share the TileDB array located at uri to the user at a given namespace.
+    * share: Share the TileDB array to the user at a given namespace.
 At least one of the persmission flags must be supplied.
-    * unshare: Revokes access to a TileDB array located at uri for the user at a given namespace.
+    * unshare: Revokes access to a TileDB array for the user at a given namespace.
 * dump
     * activity: Dump the array activity of an array located at a TileDB uri.
     * arrays: List array properties and their associated values for arrays in a TileDB user account.